saulocantanhede/tfgreek2/docs/viewtypes.md

 ## Implementation notes

-The implementation of this feature is done by adding a small portion of Python code to the app's [app.py](../app/app.py) file.
+The implementation of this viewtype concept is done by adding a small portion of Python code to the app's [app.py](../app/app.py) file.
 The function of this file is to allows for functional enhancements which are required to effectively handle a corpus.
 The default view is defined by adding relevant parameters to the app's [config.yaml](app/config.yaml) file.